One of my biggest problems when I got our peloton bike a couple of years ago and our tread this past summer has been the heart rate monitor.

 Every time the heart pumps, the heartbeat is caused by electrical activity.
-The peloton HRM can pick this electrical activity and transmit it into the monitor.
+The peloton HRM can pick up this electrical activity and transmit it to the monitor.

 As you can see, the sensors in the peloton heart rate monitor do not rely on the heartbeat itself.
 Instead, it works by measuring the electrical activity that causes the heartbeat.

-To enhance the accuracy of heart rate monitor sensors and ensure they pick up the strongest signal, the peloton chest strap (just like the ECG) has to have high conductivity (more on that next).
+To enhance the accuracy of heart rate monitor sensors and ensure they pick up the strongest signal, the peloton chest strap (just like the ECG) has to have high conductivity.

 On the other hand, if your heart rate monitor does not conduct the signal efficiently, it can stay not connected or drop the heart rate readings randomly in a class.

 How do you get the Peloton heart rate monitor to work?